Skip to Content

 • Self-directed – when the dog harms himself

-Your German Shepherd may manifest one or more of these aggressions for different reasons.
-Owner-related factors are the most responsible for dogs’ aggression, including lack of proper obedience training, pampering your dog, neutering/spaying, and spending little time with your pet.
+Owner-related factors are responsible for dogs’ aggression, including lack of proper obedience training, pampering your dog, neutering/spaying, and spending little time with your pet.

-How to Stop Aggression in German Shepherds
+How to Stop German Shepherd Aggression

 When dog aggression is a training issue, you should take a preventive approach.
 This includes teaching your puppy bite inhibition, not to jump on people, and not to growl when their things are touched, among others.
-All this should be initiated as early as when your puppy is 6 weeks old.

 For example, when you teach your puppy bite inhibition, make a sharp cry each time your puppy bites your skin or clothes, and continue until he lets go.
 Do this until your puppy stops biting or learns to bite without hurting.

-As a medical issue, your German Shepherd will exhibit consistent aggression symptoms, especially around 8-12 months of age, even though proper training has been given.
 In this case, the best way to address aggression is to seek medical advice and treatment from a vet or procure a dog behaviorist’s professional intervention.

 Chewing in German Shepherds can be seen from two perspectives: